akabza/VE.bus-SMA-Sunny-Home-Manager-service/README.md

 Energy +    XX12.5 (21.8.0)   XX38.1 (41.8.0)   XX27.9 (61.8.0) kWh<br>
 Energy -    XX02.2 (22.8.0)   XX22.4 (42.8.0)   XX08.4 (62.8.0) kWh<br>
 INFO:root:House Consumption: 531.1

+OPEN ISSUE:
+I still don´t know how to handle the physical units like Volt, Ampere or Watt.
+For all values on the VE.dbus units are allowed, but not for the power values of L1, L2, and L3.
+If I add the unit Watt here, this code does not work any more.
+Any idea how to solve this???